 A number of works have also considered the ICU admission decision (e.g. Shmueli et al. (2004), Kim et al. (2015)).
 Our work differs from this body of literature in a number of important ways.
-First, the question we are considering is fundamentally different, as we focus on the combined role of a Rapid Response Team, a new predictive model of patient risk of deterioration (the EDIP2 score), with proactive ICU transfers from the ward or TCU.
-Second, as will be discussed in more details, we utilize recent empirical approaches, which reduce potential biases introduced by unobserved covariates.
+First, the question we are considering is fundamentally different, as we focus on the combined role of a Rapid Response Team, a new dynamic model of patient severity (the EDIP2 score), with proactive ICU transfers from the ward or TCU.
+In our study, patients are transferred from the ward/TCU to the ICU due to unexpected rapid deterioration, which can happen any time during their stay in the ward.
+This means that the ICU transfer decision in our study is made continuously throughout a patient's stay in the ward/TCU.
+In contrast, the ICU admission decision considered in prior works is a one-time decision which must be made once the patient is admitted to the hospital.
+As such, the nature of the ICU admission decision is different both in terms of frequency and timing; moreover, the patient populations considered are quite different which could result in differences in the impact of the decision on outcomes.
+Another differentiating factor is that we utilize recent empirical approaches, which reduce potential biases introduced by unobserved covariates.

 The use of RRT in hospitals has been increasing as a number of studies have documented that timely access to critical care can substantially improve patients outcomes (e.g. Evans et al. (2015)).
 The role of the RRT is to bring a medical team trained in critical care to the bedside of a patient who exhibits signs of physiologic deterioration.
 While the RRT may end up recommending ICU admission, it is most common for the RRT to perform simple interventions (e.g. administration of oxygen or intravenous fluids) to stabilize the patient (Jones et al. 2011).
-There are also benefits of using RRTs in a proactive manner (e.g. Danesh et al. (2011, 2012), Butcher et al. (2013), Guirgis et al. (2013)); however, the proactive aspect does not relate to the ICU admission decision, as we examine.
+There are also benefits of using RRTs in a proactive manner (e.g. Danesh et al. (2012), Butcher et al. (2013), Guirgis et al. (2013)); however, the proactive aspect does not relate to the ICU admission decision, as we examine.
 Rather, the focus of these works is to proactively round on high risk patients (e.g. those recently discharged from the ICU) in order to appear at the bedside of these patients prior to the summoning of a RRT, as is traditionally done.
 To the best of our knowledge, our work is the first to study proactive admission decisions.
-Moreover, we consider how to make this decision based on a more accurate, dynamic severity measure, the EDIP2 score, which measures the likelihood a patient might need ICU care later.
+Moreover, we consider how to make this decision based on a more accurate, dynamic severity measure, the EDIP2 score.